woopul/lingo-match/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+***

+## Git styleguide

+### Commit message format

+Pattern: **type**(**scope**): **summary**

+The `type` and `summary` fields are mandatory, the (`scope`) field is optional.

+Type be one of the following:

+- build: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
+- ci: Changes to our CI configuration files and scripts (examples: CircleCi, SauceLabs)
+- docs: Documentation only changes
+- feat: A new feature
+- fix: A bug fix
+- perf: A code change that improves performance
+- refactor: A code change that neither fixes a bug nor adds a feature
+- test: Adding missing tests or correcting existing tests